 Skybell offers smart doorbells that add increased security and convenience to your home.
 One of the main benefits of these devices is access to on-demand video footage that adds peace of mind and confidence when it comes time to answer the door.

 Skybell 2.0 vs. Skybell HD — Things in Common

 While both the 2.0 and HD models are available for purchase, the truth is that only the Skybell HD is currently supported.
 So if you’re looking to pickup one of these two devices as your new doorbell, we recommend getting the Skybell HD.
-Or check out our smart doorbell comparison to find the right model for you.
+Or check out our smart doorbell comparisons to find the right model for you.

 However, if you’re looking to upgrade your Skybell 2.0 to the newer HD model, take a look a some of the main differences below to see if the new model is worth the cost.

 - Difference #1: Camera/Video – The two devices differ significantly in their camera and video resolution and capabilities.